canonical/ubuntu-cloud-docs/docs/aws/aws-reference/pro.rst

 Compliance
 ~~~~~~~~~~
-Ubuntu Pro offers compliance options for users that need to apply
+Ubuntu Pro offers compliance options via support for different `security standards`_ such as
-CIS (level 1 and 2) or FIPS hardening.
-FIPS is currently supported
+CIS (level 1 and 2) and FIPS.
+FIPS 140-2 is currently supported
-on Ubuntu 18.04 and 20.04.
-For 22.04, it is currently available through the
+on Ubuntu 18.04 and 20.04, while FIPS 140-3 is supported on Ubuntu 22.04.
-`fips-preview` and `fips-updates` repositories provided through the
-FIPS pro entitlement, but these modules are not yet approved by NIST.

 Ubuntu Landscape
 ~~~~~~~~~~~~~~~~